Learning Visual-Audio Representations for Voice-Controlled Robots: Simulation experiments

 \subsubsection{Training}

-For all tasks, we first let the robot randomly explore the environment and collect 50,000 audio-visual triplets.
-The triplet margin $\alpha \in [1.0, 1.2]$ and the latent space dimension $d$ is $3$.
+For all tasks, we collect 50,000 audio-visual triplets for the VAR training.
+The triplet margin $\alpha \in [1.0, 1.2]$ and the latent dimension $d$ is $3$.
 During RL training, the VAR is fixed and $8$ instances of the environment run in parallel.